gongahkia/personal-wiki/bach1/law/lgst102-SGLegalSystem/lgst102-SGLegalSystem-week7.md

 ### Ian Chai says...

 * "Don't rush ahead to your conclusion.
 Be procedural when parsing through the facts to logic to the conlusion."
+* "Focus on submissions to determine obiter and ratio"
+* "Actus reas and Mens reas necessary for mounting a charge"
+* "Clarity of thought, Factual accuracy and Legal accuracy are VITAL when drafting and submitting charges."

 ## `actus reas`, `mens reas`